nordineb/cocoa-way/README.md

 > *True protocol portability: Cocoa-Way rendering Linux apps from OrbStack via Unix sockets.*

-Due to the use of HIDPI, it causes huge latency when remotely connecting to Linux, and it cannot temporarily replace VNC.
-I will improve it in the future.
+Due to the use of HIDPI, there is significant lag when remotely connecting to Linux, making it temporarily unable to replace VNC.
+I will improve it in the future, offering two selectable display modes.

 ## ✨ Features